 6 Tips for Beginning a Career as a Voiceover Artist

-So you want to break into the voiceover industry?
-The voiceover industry can be an incredibly lucrative career choice.
-Many people mistakenly think that if you have a good voice, it can be a fun and simple way to make a living.
+The voiceover industry can be an incredibly lucrative career choice, though many people mistakenly think that if you have a good voice it is a fun and simple way to make a living.
 Fun perhaps.
 But make no mistake, the competition is stiff and a trained voiceover artist knows that the art form is far more complex than simply speaking clearly into a microphone.
 Being successful in the voiceover industry takes deep study and hard work, it takes a theatrical understanding of the human language, and a command of the intricacies of your voice not unrelated to a musician’s skill with an instrument.

 1. Narrow Your Sights & Be Goal Oriented.

 There are many different styles of voice acting—commercial, narration, announcement, and character animation to name a few—and it can take years to master the delivery of any of them.
 Narrow your sights and concentrate your strengths toward a singular, or decisive, goal in the industry, and you have a much better chance of setting yourself on a path to success.
-For the purposes of this post, we will be focusing on preparation for commercial voiceover demos.
-Remember, tailoring a voiceover demo is like tailoring a resume to a specific job: Prepare material that is targeted and avoid making a demo reel that is a catch-all.
+Remember, tailoring a VO Demo is like tailoring a resume to a specific job: Prepare material that is targeted and avoid making a demo reel that is a catch-all.

 2. Source Material From Existing Ads, and Tweak for Yourself.

 Take a look at this ad about depression.
 Using the words included in the ad, we can formulate our own radio commercial spot.
-Hopefully it’ll give you an idea of how you can formulate an ad prepared for voiceover work.
+Hopefully, it will give you an idea of how you can formulate an ad prepared for voiceover work.
 Look at the picture, then read my version of the vocal ad.

 A well-written ad is presented to the listener in a basic formula.
 While the order may vary, most ads typically: